pnp/script-samples/docfx/contributing/submitting-pull-requests.md

 ### Want to practice the setup?

-If you feel insecure about that process or are new to GitHub, please consider to attend the [Sharing Is Caring sessions from the PnP team](https://pnp.github.io/sharing-is-caring/#pnp-sic-events) in which the Microsoft 365 PnP team provides hands-on guidance for first time contributors.
+If you feel insecure or would struggle to do this and are new to GitHub, please consider to attend the [Sharing Is Caring sessions from the PnP team](https://pnp.github.io/sharing-is-caring/#pnp-sic-events) in which the Microsoft 365 PnP team provides hands-on guidance for first time contributors -these are NOT recorded and completely safe space to ask questions.

 ### Submission Guidelines